THAILAND/UKRAINE

 Specialist speakers with expertise in issues such as post-traumatic stress syndrome worked alongside the trainers with expertise in smartphone filming to help in understanding the sensitivities in producing films involving vulnerable people.

-There was a strong emphasis on “learning through doing”, with each participant producing a short video at the end of a course.
+There was a strong emphasis on “learning through doing” with each participant producing a short video at the end of a course.

-With many returning veterans living with disabilities - both physical and mental - the film makers chose to report on the impact of their injuries on daily life and the rehabilitation help needed.
+With many returning veterans living with disabilities – both physical and mental – the filmmakers chose to report on the impact of their injuries on daily life and the rehabilitation help needed.
 Others looked at businesses set up by the veterans and individual stories of how they were coping with the traumas witnessed during the conflict.

 The workshops were run through Thomson Media and part of an 18-month programme which also involved working with regional journalists in Ukraine.
-It was led by UK peacebuilding organization, International Alert, and funded by the European Union.
+It was led by UK peacebuilding organisation, International Alert, and funded by the European Union.

 Deborah Kelly